munira-jo/data-pipeline-demo/README.md

 - creates tables in a Postgres database
 - copies CSV files from a cleaned data folder into the tables.

+## How to run

+1. Ingest the data by running `python3 ingestion/main.py`
+2  Transform the ingested data into a star schema by navigating into `transforms` and running `dbt run`.

 ## Ingestion

 Raw zipped data files are placed in the `ingestion/zipped_raw_data` folder.